April Board Meeting

 2020 Farm Tour

-The Hancock Soil & Water Conservation District is holding the first meeting of the 2020 Farm Tour Committee meeting on Thursday October 17, 2019 at 7:30 am in Hancock Soil & Water office, 7868 Co.
-Rd.
-140, Suite E, Findlay.
-If you are interested in being apart of the 2020 Farm Tour committee please plan to attend the committee meeting or call Hancock SWCD office at 419-422-6569.
-Click here for details
+The Hancock Soil & Water Conservation District is holding the sixth meeting of the 2020 Farm Tour Committee on Thursday, April 16, 2020 at 7:30 am.
+If you are interested in being part of the 2020 Farm Tour committee please plan to attend the committee meeting or call the Hancock SWCD office at 419-422-6569.

 Working Lands Buffer Program